M4st3rzzz/Master-Tool/README.md

 ⚙️ Technical Details

-•
-Compatibility: Designed for modern SPT versions (3.10+).

-•
+• Optimization:

-Optimization: Features a container caching system that refreshes every 10 seconds to maintain high frame rates.
+  - Features a container caching system that refreshes every 10 seconds to maintain high frame rates.

-•
+  - Culling provides a small performance boost by disabling meshes at distance. ⚠️ However, this may cause bots to appear instantly once they enter the configured range.

-Config file on -> "SPT\BepInEx\config\com.master.tools.cfg"
+• Config file on -> "SPT\BepInEx\config\com.master.tools.cfg"